Who are Our Members

 The Alaska Therapeutic Court Alumni is composed of graduates and participants of the Anchorage Therapeutic Courts.

-The Alaska Therapeutic Court Alumni meets the first Wednesday and the third Thursday at 6pm at Holy Family Cathedral.
+The Alaska Therapeutic Court Alumni meets Mondays and Thursdays at 12:45pm at Holy Family Cathedral.

 Holy Family Cathedral